ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 `Certificate`|Base64|A base64 encoded version of the certificate.
 {: caption="Table 1. `redis`/`URI` connection information" caption-side="top"}

+* `0...` indicates there may be one or more of these entries in an array.

 ### The CLI Section

 The "CLI" section contains information suited for command-line clients making connections to Redis.